ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 In this tutorial we will make a really simple blog system to showcase how you create a project, create a component, install a plugin and do calls via HTTP.
 Our little project will be called `wordvue`.
-At the same time we will explain some tips and tricks and background information about Vue with TypeScript so that you fully understand what the purpose is of each line of code.
+At the same time we will explain some tips and tricks and give some background information about Vue with TypeScript so that you fully understand what the purpose is of each line of code.
 The project can be found in a [GitHub repository](https://github.com/ordina-jworks/vue-typescript-wordvue){:target="_blank" rel="noopener noreferrer"} so you can see a working version.

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-plus-typescript-small.png" class="image">
 </div>

-# Creating a Vue project with TypeScript
+# 2. Creating a Vue project with TypeScript

 ## Using the Vue CLI
 Thanks to the Vue CLI, it is the easiest way to create a new Vue project.